 No visit to the centre is complete without taking the nature trail that loops back to the centre and takes the walker along a path with spectacular views of the Nephin Beg mountains and nearby Achill Island.

-The views along the walk of the 11,000 hectares of blanket bog and mountainous and unspoiled wilderness brings to mind Ballycroy National Park’s history.
+The views along the walk of the 11,000 hectares of blanket bog and mountainous and unspoiled wilderness bring to mind Ballycroy National Park’s history.

 It’s through this wild and wonderful countryside that the Bangor Trail passes.
 The trail is now one of the most popular walking routes in Ireland, but in previous times it was the main link between Bangor Erris and Newport, and for Erris emigrants taking the boat from Westport Quay.

-And if you have time to spare, there is is also lots to see in Mulranny which is close to Ballycroy National Park.
+And while you’re in the Ballycroy area and if you have time to spare, there is also lots to see in Mulranny which is close to Ballycroy National Park.

-Following my tour of the centre and nature walk, I am always be ready for some refreshments in the Ballycroy Visitor Centre Cafe where the fresh apple tart and scones are to die for.
+Following my tour of the centre and nature walk, I’m always ready for some refreshments in the Ballycroy Visitor Centre Cafe where the fresh apple tart and scones are to die for.